 See Table2, every command sequence starts with a one-byte command code.
 Depending on the command, this might be followed by address bytes, or by data bytes, or by both or none.
 CS# must be driven high after the last bit of the command sequence has been shifted in.
 For the commands of Read, Fast Read, Read Status Register or Release from Deep Power-Down, and Read Device ID, the shifted-in command sequence is followed by a data-out sequence.
-All read instruction can be completed after any bit of the data-out sequence is being shifted out, and then CS# must be driven high to return to deselected status.
+CS# can be driven high after any bit of the data-out sequence is being shifted out.